gauravbajpaimaths/Coarse-grained_model_of_nucleolar_heterochromatin_condensates/README.md

+# Affinity Hierarchies and Amphiphilic Proteins Underlie the Co-Assembly of Nucleolar and Heterochromatin Condensates

 The updated source code and input files can be downloaded from this link:
 [Coarse-grained_model_of_nucleolar_heterochromatin_condensates-2.0.0.zip](https://github.com/user-attachments/files/20303025/Coarse-grained_model_of_nucleolar_heterochromatin_condensates-2.0.0.zip)

-# Affinity Hierarchies and Amphiphilic Proteins Underlie the Co-Assembly of Nucleolar and Heterochromatin Condensates
+---

 ## Table of Contents
 - [Overview](#overview)